pearl-antetestard/washb-sep-season/README.md

 _"WASH interventions and child diarrhea at the interface of climate and socioeconomic position in Bangladesh"_

 P.A.
-Ante-Testard, F. Rerolle, A. Nguyen, S. Ashraf, S.M.
+Ante-Testard, F. Rerolle, A.T.
+Nguyen, S. Ashraf, S.M.
 Parvez, A.B.
 Naser, T. Benmarhnia, M. Rahman, S.P.
 Luby, J. Benjamin-Chung, B.F.
 Arnold

 If there are any inquiries regarding the files in this repository, please feel free to contact Pearl Ante-Testard at UCSF (pearl.ante@ucsf.edu).